Impact of Brexit on personal data flows

 What about personal data received from the UK?

-If you are only receiving personal data from the UK but not transferring personal data to this territory, the Trade Agreement has no consequences in this regard from an EU perspective.
+If you are just receiving personal data from the UK but not transferring personal data to this territory, the Trade Agreement has no consequences in this regard from a EU perspective.

 What about companies established in the UK which are offering goods and services to data subjects in the EU or monitoring their behaviour ?